zuplo/docs/policies/archive-request-gcp-storage-inbound/doc.md

 In order to authorize your Zuplo API to upload to the GCP bucket, you will configured the
 [Upstream GCP Service Auth Policy](/docs/policies/upstream-gcp-service-auth-inbound).
-It is important that the auth policy runs **before** this custom policy.
+It's important that the auth policy runs **before** this custom policy.

 The service auth policy will set the `Authorization` header of the request to a JWT token with the requested permissions.
 In order to generate the correct JWT,